Woman with blood pressure cuff looking at another woman taking her blood pressure

 How can Medicare help with blood pressure and hypertension?

 Medicare Part B covers the total cost of annual blood pressure checks.
-However, if you need any additional services or tests, you may be required to meet your deductible and pay a coinsurance fee.
+However, if you need additional services or tests, you may be required to meet your deductible and pay a coinsurance fee.
 If so, it’s usually around 20% of the service’s total cost.

 What about other insurance providers?

-All Marketplace health plans and many other private health insurance plans must cover the blood pressure test without charging any copayment at the preventive wellness appointment.
+All Marketplace health plans and other private health insurance plans must cover the blood pressure test without charging any copayment at the preventive wellness appointment.
 This applies even if you haven’t met your yearly deductible.

-If you don’t have any health insurance and you don’t see a doctor regularly, you can get a free blood pressure screening at a health resource fair or other community health center.
+If you don’t have any health insurance and don’t see a doctor regularly, you can get a free blood pressure screening at a health resource fair or other community health center.
 Some stores and pharmacies also have blood pressure machines to measure your reading for free.

 What about medication and blood pressure monitors at home?